Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Model

 \subsection{Transmission Model}

 In this work, it is assumed that the workers transmit their local updates (i.e., the signs of the gradients) to the parameter server via the orthogonal frequency division multiple access (OFDMA), and does not interfere with each other.
-Given that the parameter server has more power and bandwidth compared to the mobile devices, the downlink transmission time is ignored in this work for simplicity.\footnote{Note that for a fixed transmission rate, the downlink transmission time is a constant which can be readily integrated to the first and the second constraints of the optimization problems (\ref{OP5}) and (\ref{OP1}), respectively, if needed.} Moreover, similar to most of the existing literature (e.g., \cite{tran2019federated,chen2019joint}), it is assumed that the downlink transmissions are error-free.
+Given that the parameter server has more power and bandwidth compared to the mobile devices, the downlink transmission time is ignored in this work.\footnote{Note that given a fixed transmission rate for the parameter server, the downlink transmission time is a constant that can be readily integrated to the first and the second constraints of the optimization problems (\ref{OP5}) and (\ref{OP1}), respectively, if needed.} Moreover, similar to most of the existing literature (e.g., \cite{tran2019federated,chen2020joint}), we assume that the downlink transmissions are error-free for simplicity.

-For the uplink transmission, different from the existing works that consider perfect CSI at both the transmitter side and the receiver side, we consider flat-fading channels with receiver only CSI and the capacity with outage.
-We assume a discrete-time channel with stationary and ergodic time-varying gain $\sqrt{h_{m}}$ following Rayleigh distribution, and additive white Gaussian noise (AWGN) for each worker.

-Capacity with outage is defined as the maximum rate that can be transmitted over a channel with some outage probability corresponding to the probability that the transmission cannot be decoded with negligible error probability \cite{goldsmith2005wireless}.
-Suppose that worker $m$ transmits at a rate of $r_{m}=\log_{2}(1+\gamma_{min})$, in which $\gamma_{min}$ is some fixed minimum received SNR, the data can be correctly received if the instantaneous received SNR $\gamma_{m} = \frac{P_{m}h_{m}}{N_{0}B_{m}}$ is greater than or equal to $\gamma_{min}$, in which $P_{m}$ is the transmission power of worker $m$; $N_{0}$ is the noise power spectral density and $B_{m}$ is the corresponding bandwidth.
-The probability of outage is thus $p_{out} = p(\gamma_{m} < \gamma_{min})$.
+For the uplink transmission, different from the existing works that consider CSI at both the transmitter and the receiver sides, we consider flat-fading channels with receiver only CSI and the capacity with outage.
+Capacity with outage is defined as the maximum rate that can be transmitted over a channel with a certain outage probability, which corresponds to the probability that an outage happens and the transmission cannot be decoded correctly \cite{goldsmith2005wireless}.
+For each worker $m$, we assume a discrete-time channel with stationary and ergodic time-varying normalized gain $\sqrt{h_{m}}$ following Rayleigh distribution, and additive white Gaussian noise (AWGN).{\footnote{Note that we assume Rayleigh fading for simplicity, and the study can be easily generalized to other channel models.}} Suppose that worker $m$ transmits at a rate of $r_{m}=\log_{2}(1+\gamma_{min})$, in which $\gamma_{min}$ is some fixed minimum received SNR, the data can be correctly received if the instantaneous received SNR $\gamma_{m} = \frac{P_{m}h_{m}}{N_{0}B_{m}}$ is greater than or equal to $\gamma_{min}$, in which $P_{m}$ is the transmission power of worker $m$; $N_{0}$ is the noise power spectral density and $B_{m}$ is the corresponding bandwidth.
+The probability of outage is thus $p_{out} = P(\gamma_{m} < \gamma_{min})$.
 Particularly, for Rayleigh fading channel, we have

 The corresponding communication time and energy consumption are given by